sebfisch/java-fun/content/_index.md

 Alternatively, you can use `git` to clone the repository, open the corresponding folder in VS Code, and then select *Reopen Folder in Container*.

-The most eye-catching use of functional programming patterns in Java is probably with [streams](docs/streams/), so let's start with them.